Learning Module Outputs

 The second output is the LMs vote.
 If the LM received input at the current step it can send out its current hypotheses and the likelihood of them to other LMs that it is connected to.
 For more details of how this works in the evidence LM, see section Voting with evidence

-Goal State
+Goal

-Finally, the LM can also suggest an action in the form of a goal state.
-This goal state can then either be processed by another learning module and split into subgoals or by the motor system and translated into a motor command in the environment.
-The goal state follows the CMP and therefore contains a pose relative to the body and features.
+Finally, the LM can also suggest an action in the form of a goal.
+This goal can then either be processed by another learning module and split into subgoals or by the motor system and translated into a motor command in the environment.
+The goal follows the CMP and therefore contains a pose relative to the body and features.
 The LM can for instance suggest a target pose for the sensor it connects to that would help it recognize the object faster or poses that would help it learn new information about an object.
-A goal state could also refer to an object in the environment that should be manipulated (for example move object x to location y or change the state of object z).
+A goal could also refer to an object in the environment that should be manipulated (for example move object x to location y or change the state of object z).
 To determine a good target pose, the learning module can use its internal models of objects, its current hypotheses, and information in the short-term memory (buffer) of the learning module.
-The goal state generator is responsible for the selection of the target goal state based on the higher-level goal state it receives and the internal state of the learning module.
+The goal generator is responsible for the selection of the target goal based on the higher-level goal it receives and the internal state of the learning module.
 For more details, see our hypothesis driven policies documentation.

 Help Us Make This Page Better